Stan van Dijck

-Stan van Dijck (born 7 October 2000) is a Dutch professional footballer who plays as a centre-back for German club Phönix Lübeck.
+Stan van Dijck (born 7 October 2000) is a Dutch professional footballer who plays as a centre-back for Bulgarian Second League club Hebar Pazardzhik.

 Professional career

 Van Dijck made his professional debut with VVV-Venlo in a 2-1 Eredivisie loss to PEC Zwolle on 14 December 2019.

 On 13 January 2021, Van Dijck van sent on loan for the remainder of the season to Roda JC Kerkrade.

 In March 2022, VVV announced that they would not extend his contract, making him a free agent ahead of the 2022–23 season.

 On 22 July 2022, van Dijck joined Phönix Lübeck in German fourth-tier Regionalliga Nord.